-And even though you own your flat, you may still have to pay the freeholder/landlord a ground rent.
+And even though you own your leasehold flat, you may still have to:

-Your freeholder will usually be responsible for the upkeep of the main structural parts, any communal areas (lifts, stairs, hallways) and the grounds surrounding the block.
+Your freeholder will usually be responsible for the upkeep of the main structural parts of the building, any communal areas (lifts, stairs, hallways) and the grounds surrounding the block.